Search VAQTA® Information

 In clinical trials in adults, VAQTA was concomitantly administered with typhoid Vi polysaccharide and yellow fever vaccines.
 Safety and immunogenicity were similar for concomitantly administered vaccines compared to separately administered vaccines.

-Before administering VAQTA, please read the Prescribing Information.
+Before administering VAQTA, please read the accompanying Prescribing Information.
+The Patient Information also is available.